What will we do when we are no longer living in an ice age?

 Imagine if someone said, “In one hundred years, New York will be underwater” and people completely took it as a fact, because in this imaginary world, humans are just that good at predicting the future.
 What would happen?
 When do you move the stock exchange?
 And where do you move it to?
 What about Broadway?
 Where does Tokyo go?
 Beijing?
 Bangkok?
 Singapore?
 Shanghai?
 Hong Kong?
 Houston?
 London?
 Los Angeles?
 Chicago?
 Copenhagen?
 Manila?
 Mumbai?
 Entire nations, like Bangladesh and Iraq?

 Do you slowly move inland?
 What if there’s nowhere else to go?
 Manhattan doesn’t have that skyline by chance; it has it because half the island is made of solid rock.
 The Napa Valley will be called The Napa Sea.
-So, some things will simply be gone.
+The highest levees in the world are only 50 feet high.
+Some things will simply be gone.

 Even if we knew when it was coming, for a fact, and had time to prepare…I honestly have no idea what we’d do.
 It is coming: that is a fact.
 It’s just a matter of when it arrives and how long we have to adapt.
 As the coastal waters slowly rise and we’re forced to abandon these long-standing monuments of human civilization…what will we do when we are no longer living in an ice age?